Trauma & Post Traumatic Stress Disorder (PTSD)

 Medication

-To date, no medication is approved by the US Food and Drug Administration for trauma-specific symptoms or PTSD in children and adolescents.
+To date, no medication is approved by the U.S. Food and Drug Administration for trauma-specific symptoms or PTSD in children and adolescents.
+Studies investigating medications to treat PTSD in youth have yielded disappointing results.
 Medications may be judiciously considered for specific symptoms that are interfering with a child’s ability to function normatively in specific ways.
+Additionally, co-morbid conditions in individuals with PTSD may be managed with medications.
 Readers are referred to the AAP clinical report “Children Exposed to Maltreatment: Assessment and the Role of Psychotropic Medication” for discussion of medication use in identified comorbid mental health conditions.
-(Frokey page 14)

 Clinical Pearl: Non-Pharmacological Interventions First